Stroke & Vascular Disorders

 At times, these movements are excessive and may disrupt sleep, resulting in daytime sleepiness or injury.
 In these cases, the movements are classified by the International Classification of Sleep Disorders, 3rd edition (ICSD-3), as a sleep-related rhythmic movement disorder.

-• Sleep-related rhythmic movement disorder consists of repetitive, stereotyped, and rhythmic motor behaviors (not tremor) that involve large muscle groups, such as in head banging and rocking or rolling of the head or of the body, with a rate range of 0.5 to 2 per second.
+• Sleep-related rhythmic movement disorder consists of repetitive, stereotyped, and rhythmic motor behaviors (not tremor) that involve large muscle groups, such as in head banging and rocking or rolling of the head or body, with a rate range of 0.5 to 2 per second.

 • Sleep-related rhythmic movement disorder is distinguished from developmentally normal sleep-related rhythmic movements by the presence of associated sleep disturbance, impairment of daytime function, or self-inflicted bodily injury.

-• The movements occur at bedtime or near naptime, when the patient is drowsy, or they may occur during any stage of sleep, including REM sleep.
+• The movements occur at bedtime or near naptime when the patient is drowsy or may occur during any stage of sleep, including REM sleep.